Rendezvous Mountain

 Rendezvous Mountain (10455 ft) is a large mountain massif located in the southern Teton Range in the U.S. state of Wyoming.
 The highest point on Rendezvous Mountain is Rendezvous Peak (10927 ft).
-The west and northern flanks of the mountain are in Grand Teton National Park, Wyoming, while much of the remainder of the massif is in Bridger-Teton National Forest.
+The western and northern flanks of the mountain are in Grand Teton National Park, while much of the remainder of the massif is in the Bridger-Teton National Forest.

 The mountain massif extends for a distance of 5 mi between Granite Canyon to the north and Phillips Canyon to the south.
-Though there are numerous summits above 10000 ft, the one that is most commonly visited is the North Peak, where the Jackson Hole Mountain Resort aerial tram provides access to the summit for skiers in the winter and sightseerings and hikers in the summer.
+Though there are numerous summits above 10000 ft, the one that is most commonly visited is the North Peak, where the Jackson Hole Mountain Resort aerial tram provides access to the summit for skiers in the winter and sightseers and hikers in the summer.
 The hike down the Rendezvous Mountain Trail to the Granite Canyon Trail has a descent of 4100 ft over 12.3 mi.